 Anyone who forgoes the car for his or her daily commute and takes the train instead can already avoid many emissions, as public transport has a better energy balance than cars.
 And those who use the bicycle or walk not only protect the climate, but also do something good for their health.

 When choosing a type of car, it is also advisable to use a model with low fuel consumption or one that runs on electricity instead of gasoline and to pay attention to an energy-saving driving style (see Eco-Drive).
-So use the accelerator and brakes sparingly – by driving efficiently you can do a lot to reduce emissions.
+So use the accelerator and brakes sparingly – by driving efficiently you can do a lot to reduce emissions and promote sustainable mobility.

 Air travel – especially long-haul flights – has a greater impact on the personal carbon footprint than almost any other activity.
 Before you book a flight, it is worth checking whether there is a train connection.
 This is especially the case for city trips within Europe.
 Even more ecological is it to spend your vacations nearby and explore opportunities for inland hiking and cycling.